re-mote-sensing/re-mote/RyanTyrrell19/Notes/GPS/Planner.md

 * RTC on GPS?
 * Read RTC without fix (and if it's reliable)
 * antennas (what would be good for our application)
-* Bounce back to LoRa every so often to
+* Bounce back to LoRa every so often

 * Lora test